18F/10x-translation-service/research-plan.md

 1. What kinds of quality control do you have in place to verify translations?
 1. Does your project perform usability sessions, and if so, do you also test translated content?

+Follow up questions for email.

+1. How many, and what languages do you publish in your project?

 ## Usability scenarios